spatie/crawler/README.md

     ->startCrawling($url);
 ```

-The argument passed to `setCrawlObserver` must be an object that extends the `\Spatie\Crawler\CrawlObserver` abstract class:
+The argument passed to `setCrawlObserver` must be an object that extends the `\Spatie\Crawler\CrawlObservers\CrawlObserver` abstract class:

 ```php
 namespace Spatie\Crawler;